Mogollon, New Mexico – Surviving All Odds

 Mogollon, New Mexico Main Street, by Kathy Alexander.

-By 1909, Mogollon had a population of about 2,000 people who supported five saloons, two restaurants, four merchandise stores, two hotels, and several brothels located in two infamous red-light districts.
+By 1909, Mogollon had a population of about 2,000 people who supported five saloons, two restaurants, four general stores, two hotels, and several brothels, all located in two infamous red-light districts.
 It also boasted the Midway Theatre, a bakery, a photographer, a couple of doctors, and various other retail businesses.

-Though its population was slowly dropping as technologies were advanced, and the ore began to diminish, the year 1913 saw about 1 ½ million dollars in minerals taken from the area mines.
+Though its population was slowly declining as technology advanced and the ore began to diminish, the year 1913 saw about 1 ½ million dollars in minerals taken from the area’s mines.

 In the meantime, Michael Cooney, who had taken over the original claims after his brother’s death, was also destined to tragedy.
 In 1914, he was still combing the mountains for yet more gold.
 However, in October, he failed to return home.
 Search parties were sent out to look for him, but they were forced to abandon their search at the high elevation and winter’s arrival.
 Four months later, Michael Cooney’s body was discovered in a nearby canyon.
 He had frozen to death.

-By 1915, Mogollon’s population stood at about 1,500 residents, who enjoyed new utilities such as electricity, water, and telephones.
+By 1915, Mogollon’s population stood at about 1,500, and residents enjoyed new utilities such as electricity, water, and telephones.

 Old mining cars abandoned in Mogollon by Kathy Alexander.

-It recovered some in the late 1930s when gold prices went up again, but its renewed life was short-lived.
-World War II again slashed gold values and a devastating fire in 1942 nearly reduced it immediately to a complete ghost town.
+It recovered somewhat in the late 1930s when gold prices rose again, but its renewed life was short-lived.
+World War II again slashed gold values, and a devastating fire in 1942 nearly reduced it immediately to a complete ghost town.

-However, its few remaining residents persevered once again as the Little Fanny Mine continued to produce until the early 1950s, when finally, it too, would stand forever silent.
+However, its few remaining residents persevered once again as the Little Fanny Mine continued to produce until the early 1950s, when it, too, would stand forever silent.
 Over the years, Mogollon Mines produced nearly 20 million dollars in gold and silver.

 With its mines silent, Mogollon officially became a ghost town, but some of its owners remained.
-Today, it is a ghost towner’s dream as nearly 100 historic buildings remain, along with about 15 residents.
+Today, it is a ghost town’s dream, with nearly 100 historic buildings remaining and about 15 residents.
 The entire town was placed on the National Register of Historic Places in 1987.
 In various repair stages, the numerous buildings are used primarily as residences, summer homes, and a few remaining open businesses, generally open on summer weekends.

 The building that once served as the Mogollon House and J.P.
 Holland’s Store is the Silver Creek Inn.

-In 1914, the building was sold to a Philadelphia barber named James Holland, who opened a barbershop and general store on the first floor and continued to rent rooms on the upper level.
+In 1914, the building was sold to a Philadelphia barber, James Holland, who opened a barbershop and general store on the first floor and continued renting rooms on the upper level.
 Holland continued to operate his businesses for more than three decades, until in 1948, with very few customers, he left the area and headed for California.
 A family then utilized the building as a home for many years.

-Across the street stands a row of three historic stone buildings.
+Across the street, a row of three historic stone buildings stands.
 The Mogollon Museum is housed in one of them, which once served as a general merchandise store for decades.
 Also, open seasonally, the museum displays local history and numerous mining artifacts.
 The museum is open on weekends from May through October.
-Next to the museum stands the old Holland’s Furniture and Notions store, as well as another historic two-story building.
+Next to the museum stands the old Holland’s Furniture and Notions store, along with another historic two-story building.

 The old theatre in Mogollon, by Kathy Alexander.

-Further down the road is the old Silver Creek Stage Stop; the old Kelly Store, which continues to house antiques and curios; the Mogollon Theatre, Our Lady of Mt.
-Carmel Church, which is undergoing renovation as several old homes and cabins.
-A saloon and general store also stand; however, these are not original buildings, rather they were part of a 1973 movie set for a western called My Name is Nobody and starring Henry Fonda.
+Further down the road is the old Silver Creek Stage Stop; the old Kelly Store, which continues to house antiques and curios; the Mogollon Theatre; and Our Lady of Mt.
+Carmel Church, which is undergoing renovation, as are several old homes and cabins.
+A saloon and general store also stand; however, these are not original buildings, but rather part of a 1973 western movie set called My Name is Nobody, starring Henry Fonda.

 Beyond the church and up a very steep hill, the road winds some two miles upward to Mogollon’s 1891 cemetery.
 In 1918, Mogollon, like places worldwide, suffered from the deadly influenza pandemic that erupted during the final stages of World War I. Legend tells us that there is a mass grave of flu victims at the cemetery due to people dying faster than they could bury them.
 However, there is no marked site.
 A high-clearance four-wheel-drive vehicle is required to drive up the rough road.